openpracticelibrary/openpracticelibrary/content/practice/ping-pong-programming.md

 ---
 ## What is it?

 Ping-Pong Programming (aka.
-Ping-Pong Pair Programming) is a kind of [Pair Programming](https://openpracticelibrary.com/practice/pair-programming/) that uses TDD ([Test Driven Development](https://openpracticelibrary.com/practice/test-driven-development/)) while in practice.
+Ping-Pong Pair Programming) is a kind of [Pair Programming](https://openpracticelibrary.com/practice/pair-programming/) that TDD ([Test Driven Development](https://openpracticelibrary.com/practice/test-driven-development/)) is included while in practice.
 In other words, it is a combination of Pair Programming and TDD.

 ![](/images/ping-pong-programming.png)